Leviticus Chapter 12

 Verses 1-8: This chapter involves purification after childbirth, for the mother was considered to “be unclean seven days; according to the days of the separation for her infirmity”.
 The “separation for her infirmity” is a reference to her menstrual period (verse 5).
 This is more fully explained in 15:9-24.
 This legislation deals with the secretions that occur when giving birth, which made the mother unclean.
 So chapter 15, dealing with bodily secretions, provides the context for chapter 12.
 Verse 7 says she will “be cleansed from the issue of her blood”.
 This is the third mention.
 Why should a woman become unclean by bearing children?
 Reproduction is essential to the survival of the human race, yet intercourse made both Israelite man and wife ceremonially unclean (15:18).

 Why should any discharge make a person unclean?
 The Bible gives no explicit answer.
 Some say it was a reminder that sin is transmitted to each person at birth.
 Others say that every bodily discharge is a reminder of sin and death.
 It is also suggested that a bleeding or discharging body lacks wholeness and is therefore unclean.
 Loss of blood can lead to death, the antithesis of normal, healthy life.
-Anyone losing blood is at least in danger of becoming less that perfect and therefor unclean.
+Anyone losing blood is at least in danger of becoming less than perfect and therefore unclean.
 In any case, the woman was to bring “a burnt offering” and “a sin offering” indicating her total dedication and surrender to God and the admission of her sin and need for a covering.

 The theme of this chapter is not personal holiness but ritual purification for the mother.
 Nothing here teaches or implies that human sexuality is “dirty”, that pregnancy is defiling, or that babies are impure.
 On the contrary, Scripture presents children as blessings from God (Psalms 113:9; 127:3-5; 128:3; Prov.
 17:6; Matt.
 19:14).